 - Mental ill health accounted for 20.7% days lost for employees in Universities and Colleges (Universities and colleges Employers Association, 2015, Sickness Absence Survey)

-University Mental Health Day is on 1 March but International Student Advice (ISA) has organised a film screening of 'Inside Out' on the day before starting at 19:00 in the Jill Craigie Cinema.
+University Mental Health Day is on 1 March but International Student Advice (ISA) has organised a film screening of 'Inside Out' on the day before.
 This is a chance for all students to meet, relax and watch a movie together and is open to all who would like to attend.
 Any queries, please check with the ISA office (email: firstname.lastname@example.org).

 University Mental Health Day programme (1 March)

 The day is focused in and around the SU.
 Stands and support services will be located within the SU from 10:00-15:00 including the Global Buddies Scheme, Peer Learning, and MGA and social sport activities information.
 Wellbeing videos will also be shown.

 - 10:00-14:00 - Support services 'treasure hunt' using campus map (venue: Sublime, SU)

 - 11:15-12:15 - Mental health drop-in sessions (venue: meeting room in the SU)

 - 11:15-13:45 - Volunteering - some information from the SU about the activities you can get involved in (venue: Illusion, SU)